douglasmarsalis/Mod-3_password_generator/README.md

-# 03 JavaScript: Password Generator
+# Mod-3 JavaScript: Password Generator

-## Your Task
+## Description

-This week's Challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+- First item For this project, I will create an application that will enable emplyees to generate random passwords based on criteria that they will select.
+- Second item This application will run in the browser and will feature updated HTML and CSS supported by JavaScript that I will write.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
+- Third item The webpage and code will be clean and will have a responsive user interface that will adjust to multiple screen sizes.
+- Fourth item I will make sure that my code follows industry standards and is sourced correctly.
+- Fifth item I will review my code, look for problems and fix those issues.
+- Sixth item By building this webpage, it has helped me to learn information on HTML, CSS, JavaScript, GIT, GitHub, READme markdown information, and Deployment.

 ## User Story